edykim/edykim.com/content/en/posts/_archives/2017-01-01-setup-hugo-blog-on-github-pages-with-travis-ci.md

 language, setting envrionment, handling a package manager, for example.
 It still requires some config file, but no worries, it's not that big.

-This blog serves on Github Pages.
-If the blog is using Jekyll, Github is the best place to serve the blog because Github provides built-in Jekyll serving as a first citizen.
+This blog serves on GitHub Pages.
+If the blog is using Jekyll, GitHub is the best place to serve the blog because GitHub provides built-in Jekyll serving as a first citizen.
 Otherwise, Hugo is in the wild.
 After writing something new, it need to render new static pages, then push that files on the repository.
 When you publish every single time by hand, it is a huge chore and I will never